Black Friday 2020 SSD deals: all the best early NVMe and SATA deals

 Samsung 860 Evo deals:

-Samsung’s 860 Evo is still the best SATA SSD you can buy right now, and Newegg will be shaving $50 off the 1TB model from November 23rd.
-This beats its previous all-time low price during last year’s Black Friday sale over on Amazon by $10 – although it’s possible Amazon may have their own deal on it as we get closer to the big day.
+Samsung’s 860 Evo is still the best SATA SSD you can buy right now, and both Newegg and Amazon have shaved $50 off the 1TB model.
+This beats its previous all-time low price during last year’s Black Friday sale over on Amazon by $10.
+The 2TB model is also down to a record low of $200 at the moment as well.

 WD Blue 3D NAND deals: